derekbeaton/OuRS/README.md

 GenMCD
 ------

 One of the primary motivations behind the creation of the `OuRS` package was the development of an extension to the MCD.
-We initially extended the MCD so that it could be applied to categorical (and similar data).
+[We have extended the MCD](https://www.biorxiv.org/content/early/2018/06/11/333005) so that it could be applied to categorical (and similar data).
 However, our extension of the MCD can incorporate data of almost any data type (categorical, ordinal, continuous, counts), either as a homogeneous set or heterogeneous variables (i.e., mixed data).

 The example we provide here is strictly categorical data.
 The data here are a re-coded version of a survey that asked opinions of [different beers brewed in the Dallas-Fort Worth area](http://www.dallasobserver.com/restaurants/dfws-favorite-local-beer-as-proven-by-an-actual-scientist-7024953).
 Each person's response to each beer is categorized as "LIKE", "DO.NOT.LIKE", or "NO.OPINION".